deprekate/convotate/README.md

 #### HPCs

 GPU usage on HPC hardware may be less straightforward but should still be achievable.
 We have successfully tested CONVOTATE on two HPCs and found that they required specific versions of python and TensorFlow to suit the CUDA version on the cluster.
 Our recommendation is to get the GPU/CUDA information, and find the compatible versions of tensorflow and python.
+Once again, the use of conda environments simplifies this process.
 E.g. one of the clusters required the combination of python 3.5.1 with tensorflow <=1.10.